ml5js/ml5-website-v01/docs/api-Getting-Started.md

         result.innerText = results[0].className;
         probability.innerText = results[0].probability.toFixed(4);
       });

     </script>
   </body>
 </html>
 ```

-Open it in a web browser and after a couple seconds of you should see something like this:
+Open it in a web browser and you should see something like this (note it may take a few seconds for the model to load!):

 <img src="assets/img/quickstart.png">